paty0504/NguyenTienThanh-2819-pintOs/README.md

 /* My code end */

 This repo contains my solution for pintos' **Project 1 - Alarm clock problems** and **Project 0**.
-All the test case for these two have passed!
+All the test cases for these two have passed!

 With **Project 1**, you can spot that further than just solving Alarm clock problem, i'm also dealing with the Priority Problems. **But my test case for that problems haven't pass yet**.
 So soon, i will finish that problem and the entire Pintos project.

-To avoid some confuse: This is the list of my work with Alarm clock problem:
+To avoid some confuse: This is the list of my work with **Alarm clock problem**:

  - in timer.c: modify timer_sleep() and timer_interrupt().
  - in thread.c: add new function: thread_sleep(), thread_foreach_sleep(), thread_less_priority() at the bottom of the file.